php-fig/fig-standards/proposed/http-message.md

     public function getUserInfo();

     /**
-     * Retrieve the host segment of the URI.
+     * Retrieve the host component of the URI.
      *
-     * This method MUST return a string; if no host segment is present, an
+     * This method MUST return a string; if no host component is present, an
      * empty string MUST be returned.
      *
-     * @return string Host segment of the URI.
+     * @return string Host component of the URI.
      */
     public function getHost();

     /**
-     * Retrieve the port segment of the URI.
+     * Retrieve the port component of the URI.
      *
      * If a port is present, and it is non-standard for the current scheme,
      * this method MUST return it as an integer.
 If the port is the standard port